-If you’re involved in a car accident and are uninsured, the sky may be the limits in terms of cost and in some cases a company may turn you away altogether, making your situation even more impossible to resolve.
+If you’re involved in a car accident and are uninsured, the sky may be the limit in terms of cost, and in some cases, a company may turn you away altogether, making your situation even more impossible to resolve.

 You may also have trouble obtaining legal representation, leaving you in an even more vulnerable place.

 A car accident lawyer can help you avoid the situation altogether, providing advice on minimum insurance requirements and perhaps even steering you toward companies that offer the best rates.

 The personal injury lawyers at Slater & Zurz are here to help.
 So if you need legal representation, don’t wait.
 Contact us to set up your free consultation today!